-Chairperson's Procedural Guide: Conduct of an Interboard Arbitration Hearing (If the complainant is accompanied by an attorney, and/or witnesses, they should be introduced at this time.)
-Board of REALTORS® ,,, State of , and (Ask the recording Professional Standards Administrator to make sure that the names of all parties present for the hearing have been added to this Guide and that all appropriate blanks have been completed.)
-(If the complainant is represented by legal counsel, and/or accompanied by witnesses, confirm that the respondent was notified in advance.
-If not, ask if there is an objection.
-If none, have the respondent sign a statement to that effect.)
-(4) Also present at this hearing is (Ask all parties [including witnesses] to come into the hearing room.) the respondent, and his/her sales associate(s), Display: Board banner and the American flag (If the respondent is accompanied by an attorney and/or witnesses, they should be introduced at this time.)
-Seating arrangements: See Part Thirteen, Form #A-16 of this Manual for recommended seating arrangements.
-Start promptly: Rap gavel to open meeting. , Chairperson's opening statement and conduct of hearing: Ladies and gentlemen, I now call this hearing to order.
-Professional Standards Committees are charged with conducting hearings for their respective Boards of REALTORS® in accordance (If the respondent is represented by legal counsel, and/or accompanied by witnesses, confirm that the complainant was notified in advance.
-If not, ask if there is an objection.
-If none, have complainant sign a statement to that effect.) with the procedures as set forth in the Boards' bylaws in matters (5) Also present at this hearing is, concerning alleged unethical conduct by a Board Member or Members, or in the arbitration of business disputes arising out of the recording Professional Standards Administrator for the Board of REALTORS®, and (if the real estate business as defined in the bylaws of the respective Boards.
-The body meeting here is an impartial panel of Professional appropriate), the court reporter present to transcribe these proceedings.
-Standards Committee members who have been selected and called today to ascertain the truth in the particular matter at hand, which is the subject of an interboard arbitration proceeding, and to render a (Or, alternatively: This hearing is being mechanically recorded.) decision on the testimony and evidence presented.
+Chairperson's Procedural Guide: Conduct of an Interboard Arbitration Hearing Association of REALTORS® State of (Ask the recording Professional Standards Administrator to make sure that the names of all parties present for the hearing have been added to this Guide and that all appropriate blanks have been completed.)
+(Ask all parties [including witnesses] to come into the hearing room.)
+Display: Association banner and the American flag Seating arrangements: See Part Thirteen, Form #A-16 of this Manual for recommended seating arrangements.
+Start promptly: Rap gavel to open meeting.
+1 1 0 10 1 Chairperson's opening statement and conduct of hearing: Panel members and hearing participants, I now call this hearing to order.
+Professional Standards Committees are charged with conducting hearings for their respective Associations of REALTORS® in accordance with the procedures as set forth in the Associations' bylaws in matters concerning alleged unethical conduct by an Association Member or Members, or in the arbitration of business disputes arising out of the real estate business as defined in the bylaws of the respective Associations.
+The body meeting here is an impartial panel of Professional Standards Committee members who have been selected and called today to ascertain the truth in the particular matter at hand, which is the subject of an interboard arbitration proceeding, and to render a decision on the testimony and evidence presented.
 It is to be noted that an ethics proceeding is to be clearly distinguished from an arbitration proceeding and the two should be treated as completely separate matters.
-The particular matter to be considered by this (If an attorney representing the Board is present, he/she should be introduced at this time.) panel at this time is an interboard arbitration proceeding.
-The Professional Standards Committee is a body duly constituted under the authority of the bylaws of the respective Boards of Realtors® whose members have been duly appointed by their Board Presidents and approved by their Boards of Directors.
-At this time, I would like to introduce the members of this panel.
-The parties are specifically advised that any recording or transcription that may be made of these proceedings can only be used for purpose of procedural review, and any other use, including use in other ethics or arbitration hearings, is expressly prohibited.
-Basis of hearing: This hearing is to arbitrate a business dispute arising out of the real estate business in accordance with the (1) My name is; I am a request of that he/she be awarded a commission or part of a commission on the sale of member of the Board of REALTORS®, and I will serve as Chairperson of this panel. awarded a commission or part of a commission on the sale of (2) The other members of this panel are:, a member of the Board of REALTORS®, The request for arbitration is as follows: and, a member of the (Read the amount and nature of the dispute into the record.)
-Board of REALTORS®.
-Any prior offers of settlement or proposed resolutions of the (3) Present at this hearing is, case, during mediation or otherwise, will not be considered by the complainant, and his/her sales associate(s)
+The particular matter to be considered by this panel at this time is an interboard arbitration proceeding.

+If the parties have participated in mediation, prior to this hearing, you are reminded that any offers of settlement that were not accepted or any suggested resolution proposed by the Mediation Officer that was not accepted cannot be introduced as evidence nor considered in any manner during this hearing.
+No aspect of the mediation conference shall be relied upon or introduced as evidence in this (ethics/arbitration) hearing, including, but not limited to: views expressed or suggestions made by a party with respect to a possible settlement of the dispute; admissions made in the course of the mediation; proposals made or views expressed by the mediator or the response of any party thereto.